domoinc/DomoOnData/android_sentiment/README.md

 README
 ---

-This notebook was copied with permission from Kendall at https://github.com/kendall-bug/DoorDash_Reviews
+This notebook was copied with permission from Kendall Ruber at https://github.com/kendall-bug/DoorDash_Reviews

 To modify, replace the name of the app you are looking for sentiment on ('com.dd.doordash'), and change the name of the output dataset ('doordash jupyter')